cadithealth/passwordmeter/README.rst

 descriptions and possibly tailored to the specific password.

-A password's strength is determined by doing a weighted, skewed, average of a set of "factors".
+A password's strength is determined by doing a weighted, skewed, curved average of a set of "factors".
 The `Meter` constructor takes a `settings` dictionary that configures, customizes, and/or supplements the default set of factors.